 Upper Canada College is committed to attracting the very best students.
-For the 2013 entry year, UCC offered over $3.7 million in partial and full financial assistance to talented boys from across Canada and internationally.
-Next year, over $3.7 million is once again earmarked for financial assistance, and the number keeps growing.
-By 2015, the population of deserving boys receiving financial assistance at UCC will have risen from its current 15% to 20%.
+For the 2013 entry year, UCC offered more than $3.7 million in partial and full financial assistance to talented boys from across Canada and internationally.
+More than $3.7 million is once again earmarked for financial assistance this year, and the number keeps growing.
+By 2015, the population of deserving boys receiving financial assistance at UCC will have risen from 15 to 20 per cent.
 Read more about how the Think Ahead campaign is helping make this possible.

 Who is eligible for financial assistance?

 Eligibility is based on family need as determined by Apple Financial Services.
 Less than two per cent of Canadian families can afford the full cost of attending UCC.
 We encourage all candidates from Grade 5 and above to consider applying for financial assistance.
 Assistance is available to eligible families of both new and returning students.
 Amounts are re-assessed and allocated yearly based on family need.

 Ninety-seven per cent of financial assistance is offered to high-achieving, all-round boys on the basis of family need.
 There are funds that provide assistance for students from across Canada, as well as a limited number for boys from the United States, northern and central Europe.
 Others have additional eligibility criteria such as an interest in arts, athletics or science.